dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-2.md

 After setting the foundations of dbt Cloud, it's important to validate your migration to ensure seamless functionality and data integrity:

 - **Review your dbt project:** Ensure your project compiles correctly and that you can run commands.
-Make sure your model are accurate and monitor performance post-move.
+Make sure your models are accurate and monitor performance post-move.
 - **Start cutover:** You can start the cutover to dbt Cloud by creating a dbt Cloud job with commands that only run a small subset of the DAG.
 Validate the tables are being populated in the proper database/schemas as expected.
 Then continue to expand the scope of the job to include more sections of the DAG as you gain confidence in the results.
 - **Precision in testing:** Use [unit testing](/docs/build/unit-tests) to allow you to validate your SQL modeling logic on a small set of static inputs *before* you materialize your full model in production.
 - **Access and permissions**: Review and adjust access controls and permissions within dbt Cloud to maintain security protocols and safeguard your data.